quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/WareHouse_Schema.md

 ### Disadvantages:
 - **Complexity**: Design and queries get intricate with multiple fact tables.
 - **Performance**: Can be slower due to additional relationships.

-### Use Case:
-A business might use a galaxy schema to mine data across sales and customer support metrics, linking both to a shared "Customer" dimension.

 ---